LIKE23-Bern/LIKE23-Bern.github.io/_pages/program.md

 		    <a href="https://iain-pl-henderson.github.io/i-henders/about" target="_blank">Iain Henderson</a>
 		</td>
 		<td>
-		    Physics-informed gaussian processes and kernels : some recent results
+		    Physics-informed gaussian processes and kernels : some recent results<br />
+		    <a href="https://like23-bern.github.io/assets/slides/like23_IH.pdf">Access the slides</a>
 	    </td>
 	</tr>
   <tr class="coffee-break">